codepath/android_guides/Using-DialogFragment.md

 This is typically used for displaying an alert dialog, a confirm dialog, or prompting the user for information within an overlay without having to switch to another Activity.

-It should be mentioned that DialogFragment is now the canonical way to display overlays and using Dialog directly is considered bad practice.
+DialogFragment is now the canonical way to display overlays; using Dialog directly is considered bad practice.

 ## Usage